Mustorpha/sorting_algorithms/README.md

 Quick sort:
 QuickSort works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.

+Shell sort:
+Shell Sort, also known as Shell's method, is an in-place comparison-based sorting algorithm.
+It's an extension of the Insertion Sort algorithm that improves its efficiency by allowing the exchange of elements that are far apart.
+Shell Sort uses a sequence of decreasing gaps to partially sort the elements in the array, gradually reducing the gap until it becomes 1, at which point the algorithm becomes equivalent to a regular Insertion Sort.

 BIG 0 NOTATION

 Big O Notation: